-If you look up the most expensive countries to visit, European countries will be on top of the list.
-Whether you are on a 2 week or 3 month trip to Europe.
+If you look up the most expensive countries to visit, European nations will be on top of the list.
+Whether you are on a two week or 3 month trip to Europe.
 You can minimize the impact this has on your wallet and sanity by not making the following mistakes.

 1 – Not flying from City to City

-There’re several budget airlines operating within Europe.
+Several budget airlines operate within Europe.
 Wizzair, RyanAir, Norwegian just to name a few.
-Some fares can be as cheap as $80 round trip, making it sometimes cheaper than traveling overland by bus or train.
+Some fares can be as cheap as $80 round trip, making it sometimes less expensive than traveling overland by bus or train.

-The only problem is that they charge a lot of having a checked in luggage.
+The only problem is that they charge a lot of having check-in luggage.
 This works best if you stay long-term in a centralized city like Budapest which has a major International Airport.
-You can then visit neighboring countries by flying.
-This maximizes your time and places to visit.
+You can then visit neighboring countries by flying -this maximizes your time and places to visit.

 If you stay at hostels, there’s always the social aspect of meeting people you’ll never get staying at a hotel.
 Couchsurfing is another option and is a great way to meet locals and get accommodation for free.